 Floodplains.
-No floodplains will be affected by either off-road bicycle trail routes or the additional parking area at Snowville.
+No floodplains will be affected by either mountain bike trail routes or the additional parking area at Snowville.
 The impacts are the same as Alternative 3A.

 Wetlands.
-Wetlands will be adjacent to portions of the proposed off-road single-track bike trails in both areas, particularly the Five Falls Trail segment, requiring boardwalk systems or routing the perimeter of the wetlands using low impact design methods.
-Given the additional trail miles of the off-road trails, 2.77 trail miles would occur within the 25' wetland buffer area and 20 trail miles would occur within the 25' wetland buffer area and 20 trail miles than 4 feet, reducing its footprint and be similar to what is proposed in Alternative 3A with the potential for increased use from the new use.
+Wetlands will be adjacent to portions of the proposed mountain bike trails in both areas, particularly the Five Falls Trail segment, requiring boardwalk systems or routing the perimeter of the wetlands using low impact design methods.
+Given the additional trail miles of the mountain bike trails, 2.77 trail miles would occur within the 25' wetland buffer area and 20 trail miles would occur within the 25' to 125' wetland buffer area.
+The trails will consist of a minimal width less than 4 feet, reducing its footprint and be similar to what is proposed in Alternative 3A with the potential for increased use from the new use.
 The Snowville Parking area is located outside of the 125' wetland buffer zone and will have no effect.
 The impacts to wetlands will likely be long-term, minor to moderate, and adverse from the increase of trails within designated wetland buffers in isolated regions of the park.